xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/build.md

 The full build process is moulded after the Eclipse CDT build system.
 It is described in [The build process]({{ site.baseurl }}/xcdl/guide/build-process/), but a summary is appropriate here.
 A build involves several directory structures:

 1. The component repository.
-This is where all the package source code is held, along with XCDL files, documentation, and so on.
+This is where all the package source code is held, along with xCDL files, documentation, and so on.
 For build purposes a component repository is read-only.
 Application developers will only modify the component repository when installing or removing packages, via the administration tool.
 Component writers will typically work with Git/local component repositories, which are read/write.
 2. The local source tree.
 This is where artefact specific files are located.
 For Eclipse projects, this is the project folder.
 The artefacts are built using the source files in this tree and selected source files from the component repository.
 Upon user request, the component framework tools may copy files from the component repository to the local source tree.
 Several artefacts can be constructed from one local source tree, usually variants of the same configuration, like Debug/Release, but this is not restricted by the framework, with special care it might be possible to build artefacts for different boards from the same source tree.
-For a given local source tree there is a single .xcdlconfig.xml file, containing one XCDL configuration for each artefact to be build.
+For a given local source tree there is a single .xcdlconfig.xml file, containing one xCDL configuration for each artefact to be build.
 3. The build tree.
 Each configuration has its own build tree.
 For Eclipse projects, this is the output folder of each Eclipse build configuration.
 The build tree contains only intermediate files, object files and final artefact, list files, map files, etc. Once a build is complete, the build tree contains no information that is useful for application development and can be wiped, although this would slow down any rebuilds following changes to the configuration.
 4. An optional install tree, where the newly created artefacts are copied in a custom build step like *make install*.
 Eclipse projects do not use such a tree, but leave the artefacts to be used directly from the build tree.

 When used inside Eclipse, the build process involves the following steps:

 1. Given a configuration, the component framework is responsible for updating the current project to match the definitions in the .xcdlconfig.xml.
 This extra step is implemented in a custom Eclipse builder, that requires, to be activated, a custom *nature* to be added to the project.
-The order of the builders associated to a project is significative, and the XCDL builder must be executed before the CDT builder.
+The order of the builders associated to a project is significative, and the xCDL builder must be executed before the CDT builder.
 The usual case assumes that the actual source files are linked to those in the component repository.
 If, during the project creation, the user chose to keep local copies of the packs file, these are now copied locally.
 2. After the source files are linked and all required folders are created, the component framework generates the configuration headers, also in the specific build tree locations.
 3. The CDT builder is invoked and the library or executable artefact is created in the build tree.